wjdenny/wjdenny.github.io/content/@2022forte_second.md

 > This is called "detachment gain," as explained in *The Detachment Gain: The Advantage of Thinking Out Loud* by Daniel Reisberg, and refers to the "functional advantage to putting thoughts into externalized forms" such as speaking or writing, leading to the "possibility of new discoveries that might not have been obtained in any other fashion."
 If you've ever had to write out a word to remember how it's spelled, you've experienced this.

-- [ ] #task read *The Detachment Gain: The Advantage of Thinking Out Loud* by Daniel Reisberg
+read *The Detachment Gain: The Advantage of Thinking Out Loud* by Daniel Reisberg #todo/reading
-- [ ] #task is there a Sonarr for audiobooks? -- yes: https://github.com/Readarr/Readarr https://www.reddit.com/r/selfhosted/comments/u9nij6/almost_the_perfect_audiobook_solution/ https://booksonic.org/  https://github.com/advplyr/audiobookshelf

 ### Chapter 5
 > > Be regular and orderly in your life so that you may be violent and original in your work.